microsoft/SCAR/README.md

 ___
 ## What is SCAR?
 ___
-**SCAR** is a framework for managing and deploying standardized DSC Configurations at scale within your environment.
-DSCSM allows service and infrastructure owners to focus on the data important to them by leveraging dynamic DSC configuration scripts and separating configuration scripts from configuration data.
-Currently, DSCSM is focused on automating the generation/application of STIG configurations and the monitoring and reporting STIG compliance, including STIG checklist generation.
+**SCAR** is a framework for managing and deploying STIG-compliant DSC Configurations at scale within an existing Active Directory environment.
+SCAR with scan the environment, identify applicable STIGs, build PowerSTIG configurationdata for each machine, automates the generation for ATO/CCRI documentation thorugh STIG Checklists, and is also capable of parsing/reporting STIG compliance via PowerBI.
+SCAR accelerates STIG compliance and cloud readiness by building a customizable infrastructure as code platform.
 ___
 ## Folder Structure
 ___